praveenkumarkece/wisecow/README.md

 ## Prerequisites

-- **Docker** that Docker is installed on your machine.
+- Docker : Ensure that Docker is installed on your machine.
 You can download Docker from the official website: [https://www.docker.com](https://www.docker.com)

 ## How to Run